1864 DIARY OF CHARLES LUKE KEITH JR.

 His brother, John Wesley Keith, who, according to the family Bible, was adopted

-The long shafts between which an animal is fastened when pulling a wagon
+The raves are the vertical side pieces to a wagon body and the thills are the long shafts between which an animal is fastened when pulling a wagon

 His mother-in-law, Nancy (Comfort) Crawford Betts